onoratod/hyde/index.md

 Soon after graduation I hope to pursue my PhD in Economics and then conduct my own research at an international organization such as the [IMF](http://imf.org), [World Bank](http://www.worldbank.org), or [OECD](http://www.oecd.org) or the [Fed](https://www.federalreserve.gov).
 My research interests within economics broadly center around international finance, central banking, and macroeconomics.

 In m free time I enjoy cooking and exploring Philadelphia for new restaurants.
-I also enjoy reading about technology and learning programming languages (albiet at a relatively basic level).
+The most recent place I tried out was [Sampan](http://www.sampanphilly.com) I also enjoy reading about technology and learning programming languages (albiet at a relatively basic level).
 Currently, I'm trying to create this website using [Jekyll](https://jekyllrb.com) and trying to learn more about [Python](https://www.python.org).